RamonLucio/Born2beRoot/README.md

     >![image](https://user-images.githubusercontent.com/60623613/141481834-43c17b44-7d24-4e4e-8897-9fef32dfe449.png)

-- [ ] _Finally, you have to create a simple script called monitoring.sh.
-It must be developed in bash._
+- [ ] _Finally, **you have to create a simple script** called monitoring.sh. **It must be developed in bash**._

 ### [How to create a bash script?](https://tldp.org/LDP/Bash-Beginners-Guide/html/sect_02_01.html)

   >A shell script is a sequence of commands for which you have a repeated use.
 This sequence is typically executed by entering the name of the script on the command line.
-Alternatively, you can use scripts to automate tasks using the **cron** facility
+Alternatively, you can use scripts to automate tasks using the **cron** facility.

-  >To create a shell script, open a new empty file in your editor.
-You might want to chose a more advanced editor like vim or emacs, however, because these can be configured to recognize shell and Bash syntax and can be a great help in preventing those errors that beginners frequently make, such as forgetting brackets and semi-colons.

 - [ ] _At server startup, the script will display some information (listed below) on all terminals every 10 minutes (take a look at wall).
 The banner is optional.
 No error must be visible._

   _Your script must always be able to display the following information:_